 Welcome to today's edition of the Rush 24-7 podcast.

-We get we got castroed.
+We got Castroed.

-We got castroed by Fidel uh uh Barack Obama just kept going and going and going.
+It just kept going and going and going.

-And I have never seen President Obama as defensive as he was today.
+I have never seen President Obama as defensive as he was today.

-Our telephone number if you want to join us today, 800 282-2882, and the uh email address, L Rushbo at EIB net.com.
+Our telephone number, if you want to join us today, 800-282-2882 and the email address, El Rushbo at EIBNet.com.

-And it was defensive as it could have been.
+It just on and it was defensive as it could have been.

 Never seen Obama this defensive.

-And I watched Cheney, and I watched some of the commentary afterwards and the libs.
+And I watched Cheney and I watched some of the commentary afterwards and the libs.

-The libs on all these cable networks are just foaming at the mouth over Cheney, Lawrence O'Donnell, the learned leftist, who was a writer and consultant for the um the West Wing TV show, said Cheney's speech was the sleazyest speech since Spiro Agnew.
+Lawrence O'Donnell, the learned leftist who was a writer and consultant for the West Wing TV show, said Cheney's speech was the sleaziest speech since Spiro Adnew.

 And I, you know, I'm thinking about the American people watching this stuff.